 $55,460 per year

-Industrial engineering technicians help industrial engineers implement designs to use personnel, materials, and machines effectively in factories, stores, healthcare organizations, repair shops, and offices.
+Industrial engineering technicians assist industrial engineers in devising efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.
 They prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.

 Most industrial engineering technicians work in manufacturing industries.
 Most work full time.